canonical/launchpad-manual/docs/user/explanation/answers/answer-tracker.rst

 3. :ref:`Asking for help <asking-for-help>`:find out how to
    use Launchpad to get help with software.
-4. :ref:`Offering help <help-the-community>`: how to help other people and become an ..answer contact.
+4. :ref:`Offering help <help-the-community>`: how to help other people and become an answer contact.
 5. `Answer syntax parsing <Comments>`

 ..